bradfrost/dumb-react/README.md

 ## Adding Sass

-Adding Sass isn't very difficult, but it does involve "ejecting" out of create react app.
+Adding Sass involves "ejecting" out of create react app.
 This process is out of the scope of this demo, but I'll include some links below.

 - [Adding Sass support to Create React App](https://medium.com/front-end-hacking/how-to-add-sass-or-scss-to-create-react-app-c303dae4b5bc)
 - [Adding Sass support to Storybook](https://storybook.js.org/configurations/custom-webpack-config/)